 Vietnam is a country that continues to surprise me.
 The people, the food, the culture, the language, and of course, the landscape.
-This is a place unlike any other, with such contradictory landscapes all squeezed into it’s slim, long borders.
+This is a place unlike any other, with such contradictory landscapes all squeezed into its slim, long borders.
+Once you start exploring, you won't be surprised to find so many UNESCO World Heritage sites throughout the country.

-I’ve been lucky enough to call Vietnam home since mid-2018 and during that time, instead of getting bored with staying put in one place for so long, my amazement for the country continues to grow.
-Every time I tick a place off my list, a new one takes its place.
-Every time I taste a new dish, someone tells me about one I’ve yet to hear of.
+I was lucky enough to call Vietnam home from 2018 to 2021 and during that time, instead of getting bored with staying put in one place for so long, my amazement for the country continued to grow.
+Every time I ticked a place off my list, a new one took its place.
+Every time I tasted a new dish, someone told me about another one I hadn't yet tried.

 With that, here are 15 of the best places to visit in Vietnam.
 They’re not listed in any particular order, but instead, ranked geographically, from north to south.